DamianMoralesM/weather-front/README.md

 API repo: https://github.com/DamianMoralesM/weather-api

 ## Feature Overview
-- By default shows current weather from server location, if you with with the API proyect in you localhost with display from you current location).
+- By default shows current weather from server location, if you work with the API proyect in you localhost with display from you current location).
 - Search current weather and forecast for a given city.

 # Getting started